PlumpMath/spectre/README.md

 ========

 Spectre is a java library that provides simple read/write capabilities to aspects.
-Aspects single dimension data extracted from replays and organized in to groups described by a "path".
+Aspects are single dimension data extracted from replays and organized in to groups described by a "path".
 An example of such a path is `/basic/position/hero` which will contain the X/Y position data for all of the heroes each tick.